 His academic background features trainings for M.Sc (Environmental Studies (Health), University of Eldoret and BSc.
-(Fisheries) of Moi University and the current prospects for PhD.
-Biology at the St. Andrews University, Scotland, UK (January 2020).
+(Fisheries) of Moi University and the currently PhD.
+Biology at the St Andrews University, Scotland, UK (Since May 2020).
 Proposed PhD title: Interannual variability in abundance of key fish and pelagic crustacean species in Lake Victoria ‘natural laboratory’: from ecosystem understanding to fisheries management.

 He has also undergone a number of short professional trainings including various research capacity building activities at the Nottingham University and the British Geological Survey, UK (July 2019), the Hydro-acoustic regional training course held at the National Fisheries Resources Research Institute (NaFIRRI) in Jinja Uganda, February 2018; Regional Training Seminar on Satellite Based Water Quality Monitoring for Lakes (Victoria / Malawi) May, 2015 at RCMRD Nairobi.; Seminar on Tropical Marine Industry Development for Developing Countries, June-July, 2015, at the Serengeti Hotel, Haikou, China,Organized by Hainan University and Training course on heavy metals analytical techniques for lake sediments and fish samples, held at Graduate School of Fisheries and Environmental Studies, Nagasaki University, Japan, July - August 2015, among others.

-His participation in international seminars and conferences include the recent Great Lakes of the World Conference (GLOW9) held in Kisumu, Kenya (August 2019) by KMFRI and AEHMS, the Society for Environmental Geochemistry and Health seminar held at the Manchester Metropolitan University, UK (July 2019) and the International Blue Economy Conference Nairobi Kenya (May 2018).
+His participation in international seminars and conferences include; the recent 2021 Virtual Conference on Wetlands & Water Tuesday 12th -14th May 2021 of The University of Eldoret, Eldoret, Kenya; the Great Lakes of the World Conference (GLOW9) held in Kisumu, Kenya (August 2019) by KMFRI and AEHMS; the Society for Environmental Geochemistry and Health seminar held at the Manchester Metropolitan University, UK (July 2019); and the International Blue Economy Conference Nairobi Kenya (May 2018).

 Being a registered Environmental Impact Assessment/ Environmental Audit (EIA/EA) NEMA Lead Expert No. 8476 and a registered member of Environmental Institute of Kenya (EIK), he is a licensed practitioner with vast experience in ESIA/EIA/EA.
 He is a member of the Lake Victoria Regional Hydro-acoustics Working Group leading the studies on limnological influence on fish stocks.